koustav24/Medical-diagnosis-using-AI/README.md

-Here's an enhanced version of your README file with a well-structured design to make it more attractive and professional:

----

 # 🧠 Medical Diagnosis using AI

 Welcome to the **Medical Diagnosis using AI** repository!
 This project leverages the power of Artificial Intelligence to assist in medical diagnostics, providing innovative solutions for healthcare challenges. 🚑💡